AI-HELP/sdk-android-example/README.md

     compile 'com.android.support:design:23.4.0'
     compile 'com.android.support:recyclerview-v7:23.4.0'
     compile 'com.android.support:cardview-v7:23.4.0'
-    # add this if using appindexing:
-    compile 'com.google.android.gms:play-services-appindexing:8.1.0'

 If you use __Eclipse__ that does not use Gradle, you need to import each of the dependencies into your project as a library.
 You also need to explicitly add dependency relationship between the AIHelp SDK and the libraries:
 __elvachatservice__ depends on __design__, which depends on __appcompat__, __recyclerview__ and __cardview__.